 1. Set the meter selector to the AC Voltage position.
-2. Test between the three yellow wires (H1) or gray wires (H2) for a total of three tests.
-3. With the engine running at a constant 5000 RPM, all wire tests must be within specifications.
+2. Test between the three black wires for a total of three tests.
+3. With the engine running at a constant 5000 RPM, all voltage tests must be within specifications.